onemargaro/Pokedex/README.md

 ```

-# Dist folder
+# Docs folder

-* dist folder should be commited in order to use github pages read those files
+* docs folder should be commited in order to use github pages read those files